kannans89/ES6Repo/02_Introduction/02_Introduction.md

 # Introduction

-Brendan Eich engineer at Netscape created  JavaScript programming language.Netscape later presented JavaScript to Ecma International, which develops standards and it was renamed to ECMA-262 popularly known as ECMAScript.
+Brendan Eich,engineer at Netscape ,created  JavaScript programming language.Netscape later presented JavaScript to Ecma International, which develops standards and it was renamed to ECMA-262 popularly known as ECMAScript.

 ## Why ECMAScript

-ECMAScript is commonly used for client-side scripting on web based applications.Today it is increasingly being used for writing server side applications and services using Node.js.
+ECMAScript is commonly used for client-side scripting in web applications.Today it is increasingly being used for writing server-side applications and web services running on NodeJS.

 ## ECMAScript Versions